 A dental implant is a possible option to replace a tooth that was already missing or lost due for some reason like decay, periodontal disease, an accident, etc.

-A dental implant is usually composed of three seperate pieces:
+A dental implant is usually composed of three separate pieces:

-1. the actually titanium implat (colored in dull grey in above photo), which is placed in the jaw bone, then covered back over with gum tissue to heal for approximently 3 months.
+1. The titanium implant (colored in dull grey in above photo), which is placed in the jaw bone, then covered back over with gum tissue to heal for approximately 3 months.

 THREE MONTHS LATER:

-3. the tooth crown (colored white like an acutal tooth in above photo)
+3. The tooth crown (colored white like an actual tooth in above photo)

 Steps 2 and 3 are done at the same visit, which does not usually require numbing, but simply the fitting of the components together onto the implant.